chpc-tech-eval/scc/tutorial1/README.md

 ### Verify that your Instance was Successfully Deployed and Launched

 Congratulations!
-If your `Power State` indicates **Running**, then you have successfully launched your very first OpenStack instance.
+Once your VM instance has completed it's building and deployment phase, and if your *Power State* indicates `Running`, then you have successfully launched your very first OpenStack instance.

 <p align="center"><img alt="OpenStack Running State." src="./resources/openstack_running.png" width=900 /></p>